pieroapretto/Onja_career_counseling_resources/interview_questions.md

 * How can you avoid callback hell?
 * What is a PUT request and how do you write one?
 * What are truthy and falsy values in JavaScript?
+* How do you remove a property from an Object?
+* How would you describe the reduce method?
+* What is a pure function?
+* What are the core differences between arrow and regular functions?
+* How would you approach removing duplicates from an array?

 **React questions**